variantstudios/greeleydowntown.com/_directory/syntax-spirits-distillery.md

 Logo_image_path: /assets/syntax-logo.png
 ---

-Visit Greeley's only grain-to-glass distillery!
+Visit Greeley's only grain-to-glass distillery\!
 We hand-craft local whiskey, rum, gin, vodka and other spirits from scratch in downtown Greeley, CO.
 Located in the historic Greeley Elevator Building, you can visit us for a signature cocktail, bottle, or tour of our production facility.&nbsp;

-As of 6/15/18, we are in the process of building out our new location.
-We will be re-opening at 700 6th Street in Greeley around July of 2018.
-Our former 3rd Street location is now permanently closed.